 When an individual decides to study criminal justice, there are several potential directions to take their career, as previously detailed.
 One of these directions is law.
 Whether one continues their education and moves on to law school or if they are simply a police officer bearing witness on a trial, criminal justice majors have a high chance of finding themselves in the courtroom.

-Students who opt to study criminal justice gain a deeper understanding of the court system, therefore enhancing the system’s ability to rightfully convict felonies, violations, and misdemeanors, along with other various crimes.
+Students who opt to study criminal justice gain a deeper understanding of the court system, therefore enhancing the system’s ability to rightfully convict felonies, violations, misdemeanors, and various other crimes.

 Understanding Why Crimes Occur

 Criminal and Forensic Psychologists can determine this type of evidence and analysis when studying crimes that have occurred.
-They have the ability to analyze crime scenes, past crimes, and criminals in order to enhance the safety of current and future generations.
+They can analyze crime scenes, past crimes, and criminals to enhance the safety of current and future generations.

-Florida National University—Driving Students to Better Serve Their Communities
+Florida National University – Encouraging Students to Better Serve Their Communities

 Students, now that you know how studying criminal justice can help positively benefit our communities and enhance safety, it’s time to make a difference.
-Take that step and enroll in FNU’s criminal justice programs today!
-Considering a different subject?
-Review our list of programs and apply to FNU now!
+Take the first step by enrolling in one of our Criminal Justice programs: